uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ![Annotation 2020-03-30 151859]({{ site.url }}/img/Post3/Annotation 2020-03-30 151859.jpg)

-I spent many days and late-nights trying to tune my 3D-printed planetary gearbox (you read that right... *never again*) to have minimal backlash while at the same time adding in clearance on certain areas of the teeth face to minimize friction.
+I spent many days and late-nights trying to tune my 3D-printed planetary gearbox (you read that right... *never again*) to have minimal backlash while at the same time adding in clearance to minimize friction.
 Back-driveability was simply out of the question.

 *Secondly:*
 I do not have the deepest of pockets, and this was also amidst the early stages of the pandemic, so I tried as best I could to not make a dent in the worldwide effort to mobilize and distribute medical equipment (half-joke).
 So trying to minimize sourced and fabricated parts such as structural square-tubing, bearings and belting was a priority.
 Unsurprisingly, sourcing >1000mm loop GT belts was quite the hassle.
 I don't have a home machine shop either, so trying to source pre-cut or even custom-length 1"x1" square tube was impossible.
 Many of the other structural things I wanted to do were also out of the question.
 The Dexter guys used a *MarkForged* industrial 3D-printer for the printed parts and even had carbon-fiber reinforced structural parts printed from it.
 I was sitting here with my meek and humble (but able) Prusa Mk3S 3D-printer.